 Magazine

-‘Craft’, which we use to mean ‘making by hand’, was originally an Anglo Saxon word that meant ‘skill’.
+‘Craft’, which use to mean ‘making by hand’, was originally an Anglo-Saxon word that meant ‘skill’.
 At Rose Uniacke we actively celebrate craft in both these senses.
 Skill in hand-making is the thread that runs through everything we do, twisting down through the long artistic tradition of the world’s first craftsmen and weaving itself into the most refined techniques of today.

 Rose Uniacke is delighted to be once again featured in the annual House & Garden Top 100 - as part of the annual selection of the Top 100 interior designers and architects, chosen for their flair, expertise and professionalism.